Meet the Staff

 A graduate of Wright State University and current student at Case Western Reserve, Mandel School of Applied Social Science with a plan of obtaining her license in social work after graduation.
 Her career goal is to become a juvenile probation officer and minority educator.

-As a Youth Mentoring Associate, she reaches out to youth to discover their talents.
+As a Community Organizer with a focus on Youth Mentoring, she reaches out to youth to discover their talents.
 She creates mini modules that are based on what students want to enhance their skills and discover new talents that can generate income in the future.
 Some popular mini modules are: TaeKwondo, Cooking, Baking, Art, and West African Drumming.
 She also matches students to adults within the community through one on one mentoring which allows everyone to build relationships and support one another.

 As a girl born and raised in the North End, she is thankful for the opportunity to build relationships with the North End community.
 When Nyasha is not working, she enjoys spending time with her children, shopping during good sales, reading a good book, and traveling to different places.